Any color$150 $105 Save 30%

 Leather is a material known for its durability.
 Its inclusion into this type of footwear grants a level of robustness and longevity.
 As compared with textile fabric, leather is harder to pierce and can hold its own against most kinds of harsh trail conditions.
 Premium leather hiking shoes present a balanced choice between lightness and sturdiness, making it a popular choice among day hikers.
 Although this type of footwear can be pricey, it can certainly bring more value because of its impressive resistance to damage and constant exposure to the elements.

-Materials used in the finest leather hiking shoes
+Materials used in the finest leather hiking shoes for men and women

 Full-grain leather is widely recognized as the toughest among its kind.
 Leather hiking shoes that use this kind of upper offer an impressive level of resistance to wear and tear.
 The material itself is sourced from the calfskin’s exterior portion and isn’t sanded during the tanning process.
 The outcome is a piece of leather that doesn’t have any imperfection on its surface.
 Therefore, full-grain leather hiking shoes are more durable against abrasions and resistant to water.
 There are certain men’s leather hiking shoes that use this type of material to come up with a sturdy and stylish pair.